-- (a) Made pursuant to the Information Practices Act (commencing with Section 1798 of the Civil Code) or discovery proceedings. - (b) Made through other legal proceedings or as otherwise required by law. - (c) Within the scope of disclosure of a statute which limits disclosure of specified writings to certain purposes. - (d) Not required by law, and prohibited by formal action of an elected legislative body of the local agency which retains the writings. - (e) Made to any governmental agency which agrees to treat the disclosed material as confidential.
+- (a) Made pursuant to the Information Practices Act (Chapter 1 (commencing with Section 1798) of Title 1.8 of Part 4 of Division 3 of the Civil Code) or discovery proceedings. - (b) Made through other legal proceedings or as otherwise required by law. - (c) Within the scope of disclosure of a statute that limits disclosure of specified writings to certain purposes. - (d) Not required by law, and prohibited by formal action of an elected legislative body of the local agency that retains the writings. - (e) Made to a governmental agency that agrees to treat the disclosed material as confidential.
 Only persons authorized in writing by the person in charge of the agency shall be permitted to obtain the information.
-Any information obtained by the agency shall only be used for purposes which are consistent with existing law. - (f) Of records relating to a financial institution or an affiliate thereof, if the disclosures are made to the financial institution or affiliate by a state agency responsible for the regulation or supervision of the financial institution or affiliate. - (g) Of records relating to any person that is subject to the jurisdiction of the Department of Business Oversight, if the disclosures are made to the person that is the subject of the records for the purpose of corrective action by that person, or if a corporation, to an officer, director, or other key personnel of the corporation for the purpose of corrective action, or to any other person to the extent necessary to obtain information from that person for the purpose of an investigation by the Department of Corporations. - (h) Made by the Commissioner of Business Oversight under Section 450, 452, 8009, or 18396 of the Financial Code. - (i) Of records relating to any person that is subject to the jurisdiction of the Department of Managed Health Care, if the disclosures are made to the person that is the subject of the records for the purpose of corrective action by that person, or if a corporation, to an officer, director, or other key personnel of the corporation for the purpose of corrective action, or to any other person to the extent necessary to obtain information from that person for the purpose of an investigation by the Department of Managed Health Care.
+Any information obtained by the agency shall only be used for purposes that are consistent with existing law. - (f) Of records relating to a financial institution or an affiliate thereof, if the disclosures are made to the financial institution or affiliate by a state agency responsible for the regulation or supervision of the financial institution or affiliate. - (g) Of records relating to a person who is subject to the jurisdiction of the Department of Business Oversight, if the disclosures are made to the person who is the subject of the records for the purpose of corrective action by that person, or if a corporation, to an officer, director or other key personnel of the corporation for the purpose of corrective action, or to any other person to the extent necessary to obtain information from

+- that person for the purpose of an investigation by the Department of Corporations. - (h) Made by the Commissioner of Business Oversight under Section 450, 452, 8009, or 18396 of the Financial Code. - (i) Of records relating to a person who is subject to the jurisdiction of the Department of Managed Health Care, if the disclosures are made to the person who is the subject of the records for the purpose of corrective action by that person, or if a corporation, to an officer, director or other key personnel of the corporation for the purpose of corrective action, or to any other person to the extent necessary to obtain information from that person for the purpose of an investigation by the Department of Managed Health Care.